How to Lose Your Mind

 5. Mahamudra has no result.

-2. Pointing out how it comes to be also has five points:
+2. Knowing how it comes to be also has five points:

 1. Although mahamudra has no genesis, faith and devotion are its genesis.

-2. Although mahamudra has no conditions, an excellent teacher is a condition.
+2. Although mahamudra has no conditions, excellent teachers are its conditions.

 3. Although mahamudra has no method, this unaffected mind is its method.